aziphale/note/README.md

 the default certs in the folder ssl_dev is embeded
 make sure only use in development or test replace with your own client ca cert, server cert and server key when you use sync note

+find more markdown theme from [typora theme](https://theme.typora.io/)